ramino/HTML5-Template/README.md

-A free HTML5 template
+HTML5 blank template
 ======================

-*Features*
+###Features
-* Uses HTML5
+* HTML5 ready
+* The lates jQuery
-* Contains jQuery, Less and Modernizr
+* The lates Modernizr
+* Optimized Google Analytics snippet
 * Free to use!